foxwyn/petal/README.md

  It's modular design is based on a now unavailable project called Gemstone created by z64.
 Most specifically, the module loader mechanism.

-## Requirements
- There are a couple assumed baseline requirements for utilizing this project.
-The main ones being:
- - Ruby
- - Bundler
- - Rake

- Petal is currently developed on Windows using v3.1.3p185

 ## Installation
  From the directory where you store your projects/code, run the following using the Github CLI"